 We understand that your pet is part of your family, and this will probably be one of the hardest decisions you have to make.

-Our Farewell Room is available, avoiding the need to wait in the waiting room and allowing you to spend as much time as you wish with your pet.
+Our Quiet Room is available, avoiding the need to wait in the waiting room and allowing you to spend as much time as you wish with your pet.

 A fond farewell

 Parting with our beloved companions can be one of the most difficult chapters in our lives.
 We may wish them to die peacefully in their sleep but, sadly, all too often the responsibility falls to us as owners to request euthanasia in order to relieve discomfort and suffering.